-I had to know more, I had to help.
 I had no idea that so many animals are lost and abandoned, neglected and forgotten, right outside our city limits.
 I began to get involved, promoting adoptables and volunteering at spay/neuter clinics.
 Along the way, I picked up my first digital camera and eventually volunteering at events morphed into photographing adoptable dogs, combining my love of photography with animal rescue!
-I’m so excited that I can provide a service that helps puppies and dogs get adopted to great homes.
+I’m so excited that I can provide a volunteer service that helps puppies and dogs get adopted to great homes.

 Over the past 15 years I have photographed well over a thousand puppies and dogs, each and every one was deserving of a family to call their own.